Enhanced spreading in continuous-time quantum walks using aperiodic temporal modulation of defects: Model

 \subsection{Continuous-time quantum walks}

-The system consists of CTQW for a single particle on a one-dimensional lattice with two nonperiodic alternating transition defects.
+The system consists of a CTQW for a single particle on a one-dimensional lattice with two nonperiodic alternating transition defects.
 The model presented here extends the model developed in~\cite{ximenes2024parrondo}.
 Hence, we first define the Hamiltonian of defect-free QW, which propagates over sites ${ |j \rangle} $, as

 with $\epsilon$ as the constant potential energy and $\gamma$ as the transition rate.
-For the purposes of this article, we set $\epsilon=0$, all the other variables are expressed in terms of $ \gamma $.
-As also done by Li and Wang~\cite{li2015single}, the term for additional defect transition for nearest neighbors of site $j=d$ is defined as
+For the purposes of this article, we set $\epsilon=0$, all the other variables are expressed in units of the $ \gamma $.
+As also done by Li and Wang~\cite{li2015single}, the term for additional defect transition for nearest neighbors of site $j=d$ is defined as (i.e., times are reported in units of $\gamma^{-1}$ and energies in units of $\gamma$).

-To alternate the defect intensities over time it is defined a time-dependent function, $ f(t) $.
-The defect intensity function $f(t)$ is defined through a binary control sequence $\{s_n\}$, where $s_n \in \{0,1\}$ denotes the state at time step $n$.
-The sequences used here are constructed as described in subsection~\ref{subsec:switchingprotocols}.
-The mapping to defect intensities is given by:
+{ To alternate defect intensities in time we define the time-dependent function $f(t)$ driven by a binary control sequence $\{w_n\}$ with $w_n\in\{0,1\}$.
+We adopt the explicit representation